daor95/book-exercise-docs/labmodule02/README-GDA.md

 - PIOT-GDA-02-000: New branch "labmodule02" created.
 - PIOT-GDA-02-001: Implemented the `GatewayDeviceApp` class with required methods for starting, stopping, and initializing the application.
 Added logging for key operations and error handling using `try/catch` blocks.
 Integrated `initConfig` and `parseArgs` methods as placeholders for future enhancements.
 Implemented a `main` method to execute the app with a 65-second run cycle.
 Successfully ran unit and integration tests, confirming correct functionality.
 The methods were already implemented, the only thing done was to review the code and execute the tests.
+- PIOT-GDA-02-002: Developed the `SystemPerformanceManager` module, responsible for scheduling system performance data collection tasks.
+Added a static variable `pollRate` and a logging instance for tracking execution.
+Implemented the `startManager` and `stopManager` methods to log when the manager starts and stops.
+The constructor initializes `pollRate` by retrieving the value from `ConfigConst.POLL_CYCLES_KEY` in the `ConfigConst.GATEWAY_DEVICE` section using `ConfigUtil`; if undefined, it defaults to `ConfigConst.DEFAULT_POLL_CYCLES`.
+Successfully passed the `SystemPerformanceManagerTest` integration test, producing the expected output.

 ### Code Repository and Branch